zendframework/zend-stratigility/docs/book/middleware.md

 > }
 > ```
 >
-> (Note the namespace change, the change in the handler interface name, and
-> the change of handler method name.)
->
 > Stratigility allows you to implement the http-interop/http-middleware
 > middleware interface to provide middleware.
 Additionally, you can define
 > `callable` middleware with the following signature, and it will be dispatched
-> as http-interop middleware (version < 0.5):
+> as http-interop middleware.
+>
+> When using http-interop/http-middleware versions prior to 0.5, callable
+> middleware will look like this:
 >
 > ```php
 > function(